FHA Loan Limits in Chicago

 Homebuyers in Chicago are eligible for FHA loans after meeting the waiting periods.
 To qualify for an FHA loan after bankruptcy and foreclosure, there is a two-year mandatory waiting period after a Chapter 7 bankruptcy discharge.
 To qualify for an FHA loan, you need re-established credit and no late payments after bankruptcy.

-You can qualify for an FHA loan one year into a Chapter 13 Bankruptcy Repayment Period with the approval of your Chapter 13 Bankruptcy Trustee.
+You can qualify for an FHA loan one year into a Chapter 13 Bankruptcy repayment period with trustee approval.
 There is no waiting period to qualify for an FHA loan after a Chapter 13 Bankruptcy discharge date.
-There is a three-year waiting period after a foreclosure, deed in lieu of foreclosure, and short sale to qualify for an FHA Loan

-The start date of the waiting period after foreclosure and deed in lieu of foreclosure is from the recorded date or the date of the sheriff’s sale.
+There is a three-year waiting period after a foreclosure, deed-in-lieu of foreclosure, and short sale to qualify for an FHA loan The start date of the waiting period after foreclosure and deed in lieu of foreclosure is from the recorded date or the date of the sheriff’s sale.
 Not the date the keys were surrendered to the lender.
 The waiting period after the short sale starts from the date that is reflected in the short sale on the HUD Settlement Statement.
-Non-Occupant Co-Borrowers are allowed.
-More than one non-occupant co-borrowers are allowed by FHA to qualify for FHA loans.
-100% of the down payment can be gifted by a family member or relative.
+Non-occupant co-borrowers are allowed.
+More than one non-occupant co-borrowers are allowed by the United States Department of Housing and Urban Development (HUD) to qualify for FHA loans.
+100% of the down payment can be gifted by a family member.

 What Are FHA Loan Limits In Chicago Versus Other Cities?